asterics/AsTeRICS-Grid-Boards/README.md

       * `mustMatch` (optional, only for type `text`): a Javascript regex the string given by the user must match
   * `presets`: preset values which should be set to the properties of the given `actionModelName`.
 For instance for `GridActionHTTP` there could be the preset `{"method": "POST"}` to specify that a POST request should be used (without any user input).
 It's also possible to use placeholders in the form of [Javascript template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals), for instance there could be the preset value `"restUrl": "${httpUrl}/somePath/0?action=${actionType}"` where `${httpUrl}` and `{actionType}` will be replaced by the `customValues` with the names `httpUrl` and `actionType`, defined above and specified by the user via the UI.

-## Translations
+# Predefined requests
+The folder `predefined_mappings/requests` contains information about predefined requests used for getting data for [Live elements](https://github.com/asterics/AsTeRICS-Grid/blob/master/docs/documentation_user/11_live_elements.md).
+The data format is the same as for predefined actions, but also containing some more information about how to extract data from the action results for being displayed.
+Therefore each `action` in the configuration can have a property `extract` with the following data:
+* `mode`: the mode how to extract data, can be one of the values from [GridElementLive.EXTRACT_MODES](https://github.com/asterics/AsTeRICS-Grid/blob/8b5da575685799248ef75bb1c3d2663138c12df8/src/js/model/GridElementLive.js#L45)
+* `extractInfos`: array of possible values selectable by the user, each one with the following properties:
+   * `name`: translatable name shown to the user as label to select, see [docs about selecting "Value to display"](https://github.com/asterics/AsTeRICS-Grid/blob/master/docs/documentation_user/11_live_elements.md#action-result---predefined-action)
+   * `selector`: CSS or JSON selector for extracting the value from the response, see [docs explaining the selectors](https://github.com/asterics/AsTeRICS-Grid/blob/master/docs/documentation_user/11_live_elements.md#action-result---http-action)
+   * `mappings`: optional mapping of result values to (translatable) display values. e.g. the mapping `{"true": "on"}` maps a `true` result to the string "on", which then can be translated - see below.

+# Translations of predefined mappings

-The `name` properties of the JSON defining a predefined action group (see above) can be translated via crowdin.
-Each run of `npm run generate` automatically generates the file `predefined_actions/i18n/i18n.en.json` which then must be manually translated to the English values.
+The `name` properties of the JSON defining a predefined action group and other translatable values (see above) can be translated via crowdin.
+Each run of `npm run generate` automatically generates the file `predefined_mappings/i18n/i18n.en.json` which then must be manually translated to the English values.
 Afterwards they can be translated into other languages in this [crowdin project](https://crowdin.com/project/asterics-grid-boards).

 # Acknowledgements
 This repository was created within the [netidee project funding for AsTeRICS Grid](https://www.netidee.at/asterics-grid), Call 18.